swamiiyer/swamiiyer.github.io/_pages/cs110/index.md

 order: 1
 ---

+**Feb 25, 2023**

+Due to cancellation of class on Thursday, the deadline for Exercise 2 and Project 2 has been extended to 11:59 pm on Feb 28 (Tue) so that you have access to some office hours before the assignment is due.

 **Feb 13, 2023**

 [Exercise 2](assignments.html) and [Project 2](assignments.html) are available and are due at 11:59 pm on Feb 26 (Sun).